ashleefv/ApplNumComp/L21 Agent Based Modeling and Open Source Software.md

 * [AIChE Bee Presentation](https://github.com/ashleefv/ApplNumComp/blob/master/AIChE%20Bee%20pres%20ANFV.pdf)
  * Powerpoint that explains in further depth development and uses of the case study simulation
 ### **Open Source Software Examples**
-* This lesson is very focused on Open Source Software, and as a result the introductory video is more in depth to provide more power to this lesson
+* This lesson is very focused on open source software and as a result the introductory video is more in depth to provide more power to this lesson
 * [SciPy](https://scipy.org/)
 * [matplotlib](https://matplotlib.org/)
 * [Software Carpentry](https://github.com/swcarpentry)